Skip to Content

 Faulty Terminal

-Because this cap was loose, it created arching, which burnt the metal of the terminal cap.
+Because this cap was loose, it caused arching, which burned the terminal cap.

 Faulty terminal connector – It’s different but related to a loose connector.
-A loose connector will often turn into a faulty one as the spark starts to jump inside the terminal, burning it or setting up conditions for corrosion to take hold.
+A loose connector will often become faulty as the spark starts to jump inside the terminal, burning it or setting the stage for corrosion to take hold.

 The outcome is the same: no spark or poor running.
 A replacement terminal can be purchased and fitted to solve this issue.